 What the Americans do best is show business, in Germany things are still a little more stiff.

 Do you miss living in Europe, or conversely what do you love about living in America?

-It has been never easy for me, when I’m in Europe I miss America and the other way around.
-New York is also not quite America, it has it’s own rules and niches.
-But generally speaking I would say that America is more light hearted and that lifts my spirit.
+It has never been easy for me, when I’m in Europe I miss America and the other way around.
+New York is also not quite America, it has its own rules and niches.
+But generally speaking I would say that America is more light-hearted and that lifts my spirit.